 Sing the Body Electric: Huppert Glows in Bozon’s Eccentric Take on Robert Louis Stevenson

 “Things one can’t do are the one I want to,” utters a mournful Frederic March as the eponymous Dr. Jekyll in Rouben Mamoulian’s pre-code 1932 production of Robert Louis Stevenson’s famed novella The Strange Case of Dr. Jekyll and Mr. Hyde.
 The classic 1886 text has been adapted for the cinema countless times, a fascinating example of the eternal struggle between the id and ego of the good doctor and his lascivious alternate personality, both immortal fixtures in the pop culture zeitgeist.
-But outside of something as atypical a treatment as Walerian Borowczyk’s 1981 The Strange Case of Dr. Jekyll and Miss Osbourne, no one has managed something as idiosyncratic as Serge Bozon’s Madame Hyde, reuniting the eccentric auteur with his Tip Top (2013) star Isabelle Huppert (who took home a Best Actress prize at the 2017 Locarno Film Festival).
+But outside of something as atypical a treatment as Walerian Borowczyk’s 1981 The Strange Case of Dr. Jekyll and Miss Osbourne, no one has managed something as idiosyncratic as Serge Bozon’s Mrs. Hyde, reuniting the eccentric auteur with his Tip Top (read review) star Isabelle Huppert (who took home a Best Actress prize at the 2017 Locarno Film Festival).

 Bozon, who has a penchant for highly exaggerated performances infecting and informing the procedural banality of familiar genres and narratives, presents another catawampus version of modern day France which seems to serve as a metaphor for a greater disconnect between old and new, teacher and student, traditional and modern, and the miscommunication and ignorance which often interrupts their integration.